stackabletech/secret-operator/rust/olm-deployer/README.md

 ...
 ```

+[!NOTE]
+Bundle images are published to `oci.stackable.tech` so you need to log in there first.

 The secret op and all it's dependencies should be installed and running in the `stackable-operators` namespace.

 Run the integration tests: